mozilla/anodejsholidayseason/fully_loaded_node.md

 What if you have half a second of computation work that you need to do?
-If you do this work on the main javascript evaluation thread, it means that for an excrutiating half a second that is *all* you are doing:
+If you do this work on the main javascript evaluation thread, it means that for an excruciating half a second that is *all* you are doing:
 No other application javascript can run, no request handling, no joy!

 How can all of this be true and the author *still* posit that NodeJS